yeraldinm/containerization/README.md

 - macOS 15 or newer and Xcode 17 beta
 - macOS 16 Developer Preview.

-Applications built using the package will run on macOS Sequoia or later, but the following features are not available on macOS Sequoia:
+Applications built using the package will run on macOS 15 or later, but the following features are not available on macOS 15:

-- Non-isolated container networking - with macOS Sequoia, containers on the same vmnet network cannot communicate with each other
+- Non-isolated container networking - with macOS 15, containers on the same vmnet network cannot communicate with each other

 ## Example Usage